 There have been anecdotal reports that some people experience stomach pain during and after vaping, as well as related issues such as nausea, vomiting and diarrhoea.
 A number of studies have also started to emerge that show a correlation between vaping and stomach issues.

-Many of the studies so far carried out to look at the impact of vaping on health have considered potential damage to the lings.
-One important study carried out at the UC San Diego School of Medicine and Moores Cancer Center, however, looked specifically at the effect of e-cigarettes on the human gut.
+Many of the studies so far carried out to look at the impact of vaping on health have considered potential damage to the lungs.
+One important study carried out at the UC San Diego School of Medicine and Moores Cancer Centre, however, looked specifically at the effect of e-cigarettes on the human gut.

 The study, published in 2021, found that chronic use of nicotine-free e-cigarettes led to a ‘leaky gut’.
 This allowed microbes and other molecules to seep out of the intestines, resulting in chronic inflammation.